Cambridge 2000: King's Hedges Road

 Outline planning permission was granted in July 2003.
 Full planning permission was granted in June 2005.
 Work on the site started in September 2005.
 The development became known as Arbury Park.

-There was also some idea that the site would be suitable for an ice rink, but the developer decided against that in 2006.
+There was also some idea that the site would be suitable for an ice rink, but the developer, Gallagher Estates, decided against that in 2006.

 The construction of new housing began in July 2006.
-The first buildings were ready in 2007.
+The first buildings were finished in July 2007.

 The first non-residential building, the Orchard Park Community Primary School, opened in September 2007.